juliehub/Ansible-Practice/README.md

 ```
 3. Setup [app.js](https://github.com/juliehub/Ansible-Practice/blob/master/app.js) that runs the `ansible-pull` command to pull and run the [verify-apache.xml](https://github.com/juliehub/Ansible-Practice/blob/master/verify-apache.yml) file from a GitHub repository.

+The server is configured to listen on port **8080** because the NGINX configuration needs to know where to route the traffic that it receives.

 ```python
 var express = require('express');
 var app = express();